Abarth

 2019 Abarth 595c

 CarHunch analysed 432 real MOT records for the 2019 Abarth 595c.
-This breakdown of actual test outcomes — pass rates, defect profiles, mileage data — isn't published anywhere else.
+Real test outcomes — pass rates, defect profiles, mileage data — from verified DVLA records.
+Updated as new MOTs are recorded.

 The 2019 Abarth 595C shows solid reliability, with an 86.8% first-time pass rate that beats the UK average of 80%, and a dangerous defect rate of 17.4% that sits within acceptable bounds for a sporty hatchback.
 These cars are running at sensible mileage for their age—averaging just over 21,000 miles—which suggests owners are treating them as weekend warriors rather than daily commuters.